-Mark Simons is about to start his third season as an assistant coach, having joined the Spartan coaching staff on April 27, 2012.
+Mark Simons is in the midst of his third season as an assistant coach, having joined the Spartan coaching staff on April 27, 2012.
 Simons has been involved in collegiate basketball coaching for over 35 years, most recently, being as assistant coach at Auburn University for the previous four seasons.

 At Michigan State, Simons works with the Spartan post players, is the staff's academic liaison and handles the team's game scheduling, in addition to assisting with opponent scouts and gameday preparation.

 At Auburn, Simons worked primarily with the Tiger post players, while also assisting with game management and scheduling.
 Auburn had two postseason appearances during his time, including a trip to the NCAA Second Round in 2009, a season where it went 30-4 and won the SEC regular season title for the first time in 20 years.
 It was his second stint with the Tigers, also coaching the second half of the 2005-06 season.

 From 2008-12, Simons had been an advance scout for the WNBA's Washington Mystics.